lisaover/lisaover.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 My name is Lisa Over.
-I am a data manager for the Epidemiology Data Center at the University of Pittsburgh where I manage research data for a multifaceted study focused on the care and outcomes of traumatic injuries with the goal of updating existing standards of care.
-I develop reports and applications that support quality data entry and study administration.
-I also perform data munging tasks to make complex datasets more accessible and easier to analyze.
-I focus on meeting the needs of the people using my products, which include other data managers, data analysts, project managers, and study directors.
+I manage research data for a multifaceted study focused on the care and outcomes of traumatic injuries with the goal of updating existing standards of care.
+I develop reports and applications to support study administration and perform data munging tasks to make complex datasets more accessible.
+I focus on the needs of my clients, which include other data managers, data analysts, project managers, and study directors.
 I am part of a team that makes sense of data for the benefit of the public.
 What I do is essential to people, and the families of people, who receive better care as a result of this study.

 My professional goal brings together my expertise and enthusiasm for computer programming, statistics, and math; my desire to solve problems that benefit people, organizations, or society; and my conviction to embrace challenges and life-long learning.